-Perry’s Pump Repair LLC is a family-owned business serving the needs of the citizens of Gainesville, FL, and the surrounding Florida counties for more than 30 years.
-If your well pump is functioning inefficiently or has not been serviced recently, contact Perry’s Pump Repair LLC for an evaluation and any necessary repairs.
+Perry’s Pump Repair is a family-owned business serving the needs of the citizens of Gainesville, FL, and the surrounding Florida counties for more than 30 years.
+If your well pump is functioning inefficiently or has not been serviced recently, contact us for an evaluation and any necessary repairs.

 We service many types of well pumps, including submersible, turbine and jet style.
 We use only the best pumps available so you can depend on your water supply without worrying about breakdowns.
 No matter your well pump installation needs, our team of knowledgeable technicians can get your water supply flowing again!

 Submersible pumps are an ideal selection for deep well pump installation, as these hermetically sealed pumping devices function by pushing water up rather than pulling or sucking it.
 Submersibles never need priming and deliver terrific volume and pressure.
 Most submersible pumps used in water wells are multi-stage pumps used to build pressure and allow submersible pumps to pump water over greater distances than turbine or jet style pumps.
-The primary causes of damage to submersible pumps in include the failure of the hermetic seal, thereby allowing water into the chambers containing the electric motor, or damage to the electrical cables.
+The primary causes of damage to submersible pumps include the failure of the hermetic seal, which allows water into the chambers containing the electric motor or damage to the electrical cables.
 Great care must be taken to protect the electric cabling when planning a submersible pump installation.

 A turbine pump consists of a rotating shaft, an impeller, and a motor.
 Depending on the design, there may be multiple impellers within the body of the pump known as stages.
 The pump moves fluid through the water intake point by the spinning action of the impellers, either once or through stages, and discharges the water to the next step in the water delivery system.
 When studying how to install a well pump, it’s important to remember that turbine pumps are generally installed above the water level.
 However submersible types of turbine pumps are available as well.